DelphineJS/ecommerce-pattern-library/patterns/forms/README.md

     - Text field should always have their own line within the form.

 ---
 Forms are fields with labels that allow you to fill out information or select options from a list.
 They are used on pages that require the user to send information to the website, like checkout pages or surveys.
 They are often surrounding a grid that can be used to dictate the size of the form fields.
-Forms should always have a title to tell you what they do.
+Forms should always have a title or a legend to tell you what they do.